mark279455/Quicksilver-IT/README.md

 The site uses relative references, and so deployment in a local environment requires only a web server and a dedicated directory for the project

+Version Control
+The site was created using the Gitpod and pushed to github to the remote repository ‘Quicksilver-IT’.

+The following git commands were used throughout development to push code to the remote repo:

+git add <file> - This command was used to add the file(s) to the staging area before they are committed.

+git commit -m “commit message” - This command was used to commit changes to the local repository queue ready for the final step.

+git push - This command was used to push all committed code to the remote repository on github.

+Deployment to Github Pages
+The site was deployed to GitHub pages.
+The steps to deploy are as follows:
+In the GitHub repository, navigate to the Settings tab From the menu on left select 'Pages'
+From the source section drop-down menu, select the Branch: main Click 'Save'
+A live link will be displayed in a green banner when published successfully.
+The live link can be found here - https://mark279455.github.io/Quicksilver-IT/index.html

+Clone the Repository Code Locally
+Navigate to the GitHub Repository you want to clone to use locally:

+Click on the code drop down button
+Click on HTTPS
+Copy the repository link to the clipboard
+Open your IDE of choice (git must be installed for the next steps) Type git clone copied-git-url into the IDE terminal The project will now of been cloned on your local machine for use.

 ---
 ## Tests